The world's best sandwiches you need to try

 Nanisimova/Shutterstock

 The prawn mayonnaise sarnie is an ever-popular lunchtime choice in Britain.
-They were popularised by high street retailer Marks & Spencer in the 1980s, and the chain still sells more than 100,000 prawn-packed sandwiches in the UK per week.
+It was popularised by high street retailer Marks & Spencer in the 1980s, and the chain still sells more than 100,000 prawn-packed sandwiches in the UK every week.
+Want to make your own?
 To channel that retro dinner party favourite, the prawn cocktail, you could transform the mayonnaise into a Marie Rose sauce, adding tomato purée, Worcestershire sauce, a dash of Tabasco and a pinch of cayenne pepper.

 <p>Bonchan/Shutterstock</p>